Dulguun12344/ShapeRounder/README.md

 Vector path refinement is crucial for clean and professional designs.
 While Adobe Illustrator excels at this, Photoshop's native tools are often insufficient for complex paths or precise control.
 ShapeRounder bridges this gap by providing:

-*   **Universal Path Support:** Works on *any* path type, not just basic shapes.
+*   **Universal Path Support:** Works on *any* path type selectable in the Paths panel.
-*   **Granular Control:** Choose between global rounding, angle-based filtering, or precise per-point radius adjustments.
+*   **Granular Control:** Choose between global rounding, angle-based filtering for true corners, precise per-point radius adjustments, or per-corner radius adjustments.
+*   **Intelligent Filtering:** Selectively target points based on angle, geometric type (true corners vs. any point), and concavity (Inner/Outer). **(Enhanced)**
-*   **Mathematical Precision:** Uses a Bezier arc approximation formula reverse-engineered from Adobe Photoshop’s native shape rounding behavior.
-By analyzing the control points of live rounded shapes, ShapeRounder replicates the exact curvature formula for smooth, predictable results that match Adobe’s internal logic.
+*   **Mathematical Precision:** Uses a Bezier arc approximation formula (based on user-provided logic) reverse-engineered from Adobe Photoshop’s native shape rounding behavior for smooth, predictable results.
-*   **Non-Destructive Process:** Your original path is always preserved.
+*   **Non-Destructive Process:** Your original path is always preserved via duplication.
 *   **Free and Open Source:** An accessible tool for everyone.

 It's built for designers, illustrators, and UI artists who need Illustrator-level corner rounding control without leaving Photoshop.